 Relapses represented perhaps the greatest psychological challenge I faced from CFS.
 They were so frequent and so devastating that I decided that I had to develop a separate set of strategies to combat them.

-The first challenge was to determine what I could do to reduce the length and severity of my relapses.
+The first challenge was to determine what I could do to reduce the length and severity of my setbacks.
 The #1 answer was to get lots of rest.
 Staying in bed until I felt better was the quickest and surest was to improve.
 Stating that obvious truth to myself was helpful because it gave me permission to acknowledge that at times I was powerless over my illness and the best strategy was to give in to it.

 I also found that what I told myself during a relapse was important.
 Lying in bed for hours on end, many negative thoughts would swirl through my head, things like “you’ll never get better” or “you have no control over your illness.”

 Knowing that worry made relapses worse and that relaxing helped me recover, I spoke reassuringly to myself, saying things like “you’ve recovered from all your other relapses, so just relax” or “you’ve been doing well lately, this is just a temporary interruption of your progress.”
 And I reasoned with myself, saying things like “all your previous setbacks have responded to rest, so this one will probably end too.”

 I also found it was helpful to talk to other people on the phone.
 We didn’t even have to talk about my relapse or even about me; just feeling connected with another person was reassuring.
 Also, listening to someone else talk about themselves distracted me from my symptoms and worries.